cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ### Scalar Validation

-The DeserializeScalar function attempts to recover a scalar field element from an arbitrary byte string.
+The DeserializeScalar function attempts to recover a scalar field element from an arbitrary byte array.
 Like DeserializeElement, this function validates that the element is a member of the scalar field and returns an error if this condition is not met.

 For P-256, P-384, and P-521 ciphersuites, this function ensures that the input,